Introducing systing

 I’m also going to work on the ability to have user defined start and stop events

-tracks with longer events to make it easier to view
+so we can create perfetto tracks with longer events to make it easier to view

 certain behaviors.
 This will be a much more advanced usage, but I will likely